Physically motivated modeling of LyC escape fraction during reionization: Results

-In fig.~\ref{fig:line plots} we show the average escape fraction as a function of stellar and gas mass for a sample of redshifts.
+In fig.~\ref{fig:line plots} we show the averaged escape fraction as a function of stellar and gas mass for a sample of redshifts.
 Here we see more clearly how the peak of $\langle f_\mathrm{esc} \rangle$ shifts towards higher stellar masses with increasing redshift, while at the same time its value decreases.
 For $M_\star \geq 10^7\mathrm{M}_\odot$, though, $f_\mathrm{esc}$ converges to similar values at all redshifts.
 It should be noted that the high redshift results are less reliable due to the smaller sample of galaxies (see fig.~\ref{fig:counts}).

 As already seen in fig.~\ref{fig:general histograms}, the escape fraction decreases with increasing gas mass, reaching a minimum at $M_{\rm gas} \approx 10^{7.3}\mathrm{M}_\odot$ before increasing again for higher gas masses.
 Note that this initial decrease is particularly strong for lower redshifts, reflecting the trend in fig.~\ref{fig:general histograms}.
 Additionally, the lower panel shows a smaller difference in the amplitude of the peak across the different redshifts.
+The increase in the escape fraction of galaxies with the smallest gas masses is likely to reflect the population of galaxies that have some star-formation but almost no gas obscuration.